sonic-net/SONiC/doc/aaa/TACACS+ Design.md

     Verify TACACS+ user can't run command not in server side whitelist.
 ```

-- config aaa authorization with TACACS+ only and server not accessable:
+- config aaa authorization with TACACS+ and local:
 ```
+    Verify TACACS+ user run command in server side whitelist:
+        If command have local permission, user can run command.
+        If command not have local permission, user can't run command.
-    Verify TACACS+ user can't run any command.
+    Verify TACACS+ user can't run command not in server side whitelist.
 ```

 - config aaa authorization with TACACS+ and local, but server not accessable: